rdinch/MathResourceStudio-Help/docs/design-elements/add-a-title-group.md

 Select a field option (Top Left, Top Right, Middle Left, Middle Right, Bottom Left, Bottom Right) in the options pane and enter the desired field text directly into the input field.
 Use the &lt;d&gt; tag or &lt;D&gt; tag to add an auto date.
 Example: &lt;d&gt; = 06/06/2013 &lt;D&gt; = June 6, 2013.
 You can also add days to the date: examples - &lt;d+2&gt;, &lt;D+5&gt;; the +2 would add two days, the +5 would add 5 days.
 Saved file names and the path to the saved file can be added to the fields using &lt;f&gt; for file and &lt;F&gt; for the file path.
 A number can also be added to the title group using the tag &lt;sn&gt;.
 Serial numbers are generated automatically and can be adjusted manually from the navigation bar located just above the worksheet document.
 A can also be added to a text field using the tag &lt;v&gt;.
 The version number can be manually adjusted by clicking the up or down arrow by Version number on the navigation bar, or by using Regenerate Between Copies when the document.

+!!! note
-NOTE: You can remove the top, middle or bottom fields by deleting all of the text for both the left and right parts of the field.
+    You can remove the top, middle or bottom fields by deleting all of the text for both the left and right parts of the field.
 The text and lines will be removed moving up the remainder of the title group elements.

 Change the font